GavinLucas/ZappiToInflux/README.md

 [DEPRECATED] - See https://github.com/GavinLucas/send-to-influx instead

-Moving development into a new repo that abstracts the data collextion and therefore combines the functionality of several independent repos, this one included.
+Moving development into a new repo that abstracts the data collection and therefore combines the functionality of several independent repos, this one included.

 https://github.com/GavinLucas/ZappiToInflux
 -------------------------------------------